Alpaca / llama Trekking

-Before booking an alpaca trek it is essential that you read the information on this page and strongly recommended you download and read our guide to walking with alpacas.
+Before booking an trek it is essential that you read the information on this page and strongly recommended you download and read our guide to walking with alpacas.
 You will find a link to our booking system below the important information checklist.
 Further information can be found below the booking link and on our FAQ page.

 We are sorry to disappoint you.

 - If you plan to bring children it is vital you read about our child and family tickets to get the right ticket for you.